 Many puppies also become very interested in biting or nipping at people’s ankles, which can be quite annoying when trying to train them.
 To stop this kind of behaviour, ensure you carry around you puppy’s favourite toy when going for walks, and if they nip at your ankles, stop for a moment and then distract them with their favourite toy.

-If you wish to visit our puppy school, simply visit our website and book online.
-Alternatively, if you’re worried about any of your puppy’s behaviours and none of the techniques we’ve suggested above seem to help, you’re more than welcome to visit us:
+If you’re worried about any of your puppy’s behaviours and none of the techniques we’ve suggested above seem to help, you’re more than welcome to visit us: